This topic describes how to create a user-created Oracle data source.

 Prerequisites

-If you connect Quick BI to your Oracle database over the public network, add the IP addresses of Quick BI to the database whitelist.
-For more information, see Add a security group rule.
+If you connect to your Oracle database from Quick BI over the public network, add the Quick BI IP addresses to your database's whitelist.
+For more information, see Use a security group.

-If you connect Quick BI to your Oracle database over an internal network, establish a connection in one of the following ways:
+If you connect to your Oracle database from Quick BI over an internal network, establish a connection in one of the following ways:

-If your Oracle database is deployed on an Alibaba Cloud ECS instance, you can connect to it through a VPC.
+If your Oracle database is hosted on an Alibaba Cloud ECS instance, you can connect to it through a VPC.

-You can also set up a bastion host and use an SSH tunnel to access the database.
+You can set up a bastion host and connect to your database through an SSH tunnel.

-For private deployment, see Alibaba Cloud Quick BI Solutions.
+For a private deployment, contact us for an Alibaba Cloud Quick BI solution consultation.

 You have the username and password for your Oracle database.